ateeducacion/mediatecaMedusa-to-omekaS/README.md

 - Importers are created only once, not once per site
 - Import jobs are created for each channel during its migration
 - Each import job is properly configured with the correct XML file, site name, and owner ID
+- If there's an error exporting data from WordPress, the migration process continues with the next channel and records the error in the JSON report